 Since accessibility positively impacts applications, one might wonder why this is often overlooked.
 There are several reasons.
-Both Android and iOS have evolving ecosystems, which means all platforms are creating new accessibility features.
+Android and iOS have evolving ecosystems, meaning all platforms are creating new accessibility features.
 Many assistive technologies are available for developers, but they are still under development.
-Even when they can be used, it often takes a lot of time and practice to implement accessibility features, and developers, let alone UX designers, often have no experience with them, making it difficult to design and test.
+Even when they can be used, it typically takes a lot of time and practice to implement accessibility features, and developers, let alone UX designers, often have no experience with them, making it difficult to design and test.
 Finally, unlike the Web Content Accessibility Guidelines (WCAG) for educational websites, there is no single document that defines accessibility standards for mobile applications.

 Understanding of accessibility